John Mensah

-John Mensah (born November 29, 1982) is a former Ghanaian professional footballer who played as a defender.

-Born in Obuasi, Ashanti, Mensah is a product of the scouting system in Ghana, which identifies talented youngsters long before they enter any formal structures and exports them to potential fame and fortune in Europe.
-A center-half by choice, he is also adept at right-back and has played in both positions for his national side, also captaining the team on occasions.
-His physique has earned him the moniker "Rock of Gibraltar", and Mensah was considered a certainty to be named to Ghana's squad for the 2006 FIFA World Cup.
+John Mensah (born November 29, 1982) is a Ghanaian former professional footballer who played as a defender.
+A center-half by choice, he is also adept at right-back and has played in both positions for the Ghana national team, also captaining the Black Stars on occasions.
+Mensah's physique has earned him the moniker "Rock of Gibraltar".

+Born in Obuasi, Ashanti, Mensah is a product of the scouting system in Ghana.
 He spent the 2009–10 and 2010–11 seasons on loan at English club Sunderland in the Premier League.

+Mensah was named to Ghana's squad for the 2006 and 2010 FIFA World Cup.

 Club career

 Early career

 Born in Obuasi, Ashanti, Mensah began playing at a young age, which saw him join MBC Accra.
 As a teenager, Mensah then moved to Italy to join Bologna and went on to make two appearances for the side, both coming from Coppa Italia.
 Mensah then spent two years at Swiss side Bellinzona, where he honed his talents, and despite his lack of speed, many scouts have overlooked his talent.
 Mensah, nevertheless, showed great positioning and awareness.

 Ahead of the 2001–02 season, Mensah returned to Italy to sign for Serie B side Genoa.
 He made his Genoa debut in the Copa Italia match against Treviso in the Group Stage on August 20, 2001, coming on as a second-half substitute, in a 2–1 win.
 A month later, on September 23, 2001, Mensah made his league debut for the club, coming on as an 86th-minute substitute, in a 3–0 win against Messina.
 Since making his debut for Genoa, he has found himself in and out of the starting line-up, mostly coming from the substitute bench.
 Mensah then scored his first goal for the club, in a 2–1 loss against Cosenza on November 11, 2001.
 After returning from his international commitment, he returned to the starting line-up, starting the whole game in a 0–0 draw against Messina on February 17, 2002.
 After missing a match due to injury, Mensah then helped the club keep four consecutive clean sheets between March 10 and April 8, 2002.
 He then scored his second goal for the club in a 4–3 loss against Crotone on May 5, 2002.
 It was not until June 2, 2002, that Mensah scored his third goal for the club in a 2–2 draw against Reggina in the last game of the season.
 At the end of the 2001–02 season, he went on to make 26 appearances, scoring three times in all competitions.